ArnavPednekar/Chip8_Emulator/README.md

 To compile and run this project, you will need:

 * A C++ compiler (g++, clang, or MSVC)
-* [Insert Library Name, e.g., SDL2 or SFML] for graphics and input
+* SDL2 for graphics and input

 ## Installation and Usage